RoseDuf/roseduf.github.io/raytrace.md

                 cast_ray:
             </div>
             <p>
-                Method that computes color of objects depending on whether or not there is intersection with ray
+                Method that computes color of objects depending on whether or not there is intersection with ray.
+Returns a vector (glm::vec3) for the color.
             </p>
             <p>
                 Parameters: